dashbad/deluge_torrent_scripts/README.md

 scp_torrent.sh - hands off to a forked process to ensure deluge doesn't hang or crash when multiple torrents complete in proximity

-scp_torrent.sh - sorts torrents based on their label
+scp_torrent2.sh - sorts torrents based on their label